Mike Zunino Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 11.4 strikeouts per nine innings compiled by the Yankees pitching staff ranks first in MLB.
+- The Yankees pitching staff is No. 1 in the league with a collective 10.7 strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA among all league pitching staffs (2.81).
+- The Yankees have a 2.76 team ERA that ranks fourth across all MLB pitching staffs.

-- The Yankees will look to German (0-1) in his second start this season.
+- Cole (2-0) takes the mound for the Yankees to make his third start this season.

-- In his last appearance -- out of the bullpen on Sunday -- the righty threw 2/3 innings against the Baltimore Orioles while surrendering hits.
+- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.